adsingh921/COMPILER-Language-C/README.md

 ## CST-405 / Spring-2023

 # Compiler
 #### This project was completed as a semester-long project with multiply milestones.
-The final project is a compiler for the C-- language.
+The final project is a compiler for the C-- language which is subset of C.

 # Installation
 #### Clone this project to your local device using Git.